MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-sample-and-split.md

 The **Split Data** module supports both *regular expressions*, for text data, and *relative expressions*, for numeric data.

-The **Split Data** module also provides sophisticated features that you can use to divide specialized datasets.
-Use the features to create recommendation models, and to generate predictions.
+The **Split Data** module also provides sophisticated functionality that you can use to divide specialized datasets.
+Use the functionality to create recommendation models, and to generate predictions.

 ### Uses of the Partition and Sample module